jiangts/kraken-cljs/README.md

 The two tricks I used are

-1. all npm dependencies go on the Node.js side (it has better support for js ecosystem obviously) in the js/cljs source root, so node_modules in the cljs project directory are symlinked.
+1. all npm dependencies go on the Node.js side (it has better support for js ecosystem obviously) in the js/cljs source root, so node_modules in the cljs project directory are symlinked into the project root so ClojureScript can use them.
 2. all compiled cljs goes to the `out/` directory in the project root.
-Here, I've made a super simple `cljs_shim.js` file to load all your good ClojureScript.
+Here, I've made a super simple `cljs_shim.js` file to load all your good bits of ClojureScript.

 ## Interop